Today is World Backup Day!

 In information technology, a backup, or the process of backing up, refers to the copying or archiving of computer data so it may be used to restore the original following a data loss event.

 We talk about securing your data, making sure your data is protected and away from prying eyes.
 But what about data backup?
 There is a difference between making sure your data is secure and making sure your data is backed up.
-The former is about keeping your data protected from prying eyes, whereas the latter is about preparing for the worst case scenario we all dread.
+The former is about keeping your data protected from prying eyes, whereas the latter is about preparing for the worst case scenario we all dread, where the only option is to restore data.

-Last year, we saw a number of high profile cases where Cyber Attacks have grounded major corporations.
+In recent years, we have seen a number of high profile cases where cyber attacks have grounded major corporations.
 It’s hard to ignore the impact of technology on businesses in the 21st century – we’re now more reliant than ever on depending on these ‘mission critical’ services and infrastructure and the underlying data.

 How would your business fare if you lost all the data related to your work or your customers?
 More importantly, how would your business rise from the ashes if it didn’t even have a backup for this?